cuneytyavas/CunoPhoto/README.md

 ## Installation Steps

-### .Env File Should Include these to make the app work properly
+### The .env file should include the following to ensure the app works properly:

 ```env
 MONGO_URL=<MongoDB Connection Address>